department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/research-plan.md

-# Research Plan for [Health Enrollment Team, 10-10EZ, April 2024] - New Toxic Exposure Usability Study
+# Research Plan for [Health Enrollment Team, 10-10EZ, April 2024] - Toxic Exposure Questions Usability Study

 ## Background
 - Questions regarding toxic exposure were added to the online 10-10EZ form following the PACT act.
 This research will test the implementation of those questions within the online form.